Seeing the perspective of a veteran cross-cultural missionary in an interview with that person can give you interesting insights

 Is the report acceptable for college-level reflective writing?

-Is the submission relatively free of proofreading, grammatical and syntax errors?
+Is the submission relatively free of proofreading, grammatical, and syntax errors?

 In terms of achieving assignment goals, would this interview report be considered

-inadequate, minimal, acceptable, good, excellent, or excedptional?
+inadequate, minimal, acceptable, good, excellent, or exceptional?

 Note: The course web pages on the official Nazarene Bible College site contain